Computer Science Program

 - Discuss the professional, ethical and societal issues and responsibility.

 - Identify risks, assess threats and develop solutions to protect computer assets and data.

 Degrees and Certificates Offered

-The Associate in Computer Science DTA/MRP is a direct transfer agreement/major related program that has an agreement between the Washington State Community and Technical College System and Washington state universities.
+The Computer Science AA/DTA/MRP is a direct transfer agreement/major related program that has an agreement between the Washington State Community and Technical College System and Washington state universities.
 CBC offers this degree for students choosing to earn a pre-computer science degree in preparation for transfer.
 Graduates with a 2.0 or better will be able to transfer with junior status with all or most prerequisites for the computer science major completed.
 Institutions that accept the Computer Science DTA/MRP transfer students from CBC include: